GetPageSpeed/buildstrap/README.md

 So `matrix.yml` file simply specifies the operating system label as understood by `lastversion` and their corresponding dist tag in order to build against the correct `rpmbuilder` image.

+The `matrix.json` file contains all distros and their versions, used in various workflows.

 As a special case, we also create `generated_config_nginx.yml` which creates workflows bound to the many branches of NGINX we build against: `master` (aka `stable`), `mainline` and `plesk`.